thewellfrog/awesome-angel-number-calculator-/README.md

 ### Angel Number Guides
 - [7 Best Angel Number Calculators in 2026](https://medium.com/@dicktracey909/7-best-angel-number-calculators-in-2026-find-your-divine-messages-fb304e1836d4) - Curated roundup of the best angel number tools with detailed reviews.
 - [Best Free Spiritual Tools Online in 2026](https://spirit-tech.hashnode.dev/the-best-free-spiritual-tools-online-in-2026-a-developers-curated-list) - Developer-curated collection including angel number calculators alongside other spiritual tools.

+### Spiritual Tools & Perspectives
+- [Tarot Isn't Magic, But It Might Be the Best Thinking Tool You're Not Using](https://medium.com/@dicktracey909/tarot-isnt-magic-but-it-might-be-the-best-thinking-tool-you-re-not-using-5eb590841c65) - A rational approach to spiritual tools and how they can enhance self-reflection.
+- [Discovering Taro's Tarot: Your Guide to Love](https://medium.com/@dicktracey909/discovering-taros-tarot-your-guide-to-love-b3343ec1b85e) - How spiritual tools like tarot and numerology can support relationships.

 ---